hjhazarika/clojure_mailgun_server/README.md

 # clojure_mailgun_server

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to take in a request over http or queue and send mails

 ## Usage

-FIXME

-## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+lein ring server-headless